llad/export-for-trello/README.md

 8. use updated version of jquery, 2.1.0
 9. use usernames instead of initials for members

+###Version 1.9.1
+Whatsnew for version 1.9.1:

+- fixed button loading
+- some code cleaning

 ###Version 1.9.0
 Whatsnew for version 1.9.0